BLSQ/iaso/docs/pages/dev/how_to/build_odk_preview/build_odk_preview.en.md

 # Building the ODK Web Forms preview

-The Form Copilot uses a small standalone Vue 3 application to render live ODK form previews.
+The Form AI uses a small standalone Vue 3 application to render live ODK form previews.
 It is built with Vite and its compiled output is committed to `iaso/static/odk-preview/` so it is served directly by Django as static files — no separate service is required.

 You only need to rebuild it when updating `@getodk/web-forms` or making changes to the Vue app source in `docker/odk-preview/`.